ActGuard/actguard/examples/40_prove_enforce/README.md

 🛡️ `ActGuard`: blocks with `MISSING_FACT` because `refund_confirm_token` custody was never proven.
 ✅ `Safe outcome`: no refund execution, and `to_prompt()` provides correction context for the next assistant step.

-This is anti-hallucination for tool arguments at execution time.

 ## Demo 2: `prompt_injection_hallucinations.py`